This On-Demand Webinar is for 3 hours and talks about trauma therapy tools.

 - Instructions on how obtaining your Certificate of Attendance will be distributed upon completion of the Live Broadcast or after participants pass the Post-Webinar Quiz following the On Demand recorded version of the webinar.

 For more general info about CEs for US Participants, please click here.

-Upon fulfillment of the above requirements, Canadian and international participants will be issued a Certificate of Participation which features:
+Upon fulfillment of the above requirements, Canadian participants will be issued a Certificate of Participation which features:

 - Name of Participant

 - Number of hours of training